paulscherrerinstitute/sf_dia/README.md

 <a id="dia_configuration_parameters_writer"></a>
 ### Writer configuration
-Due to the data format used for the cSAXS acquisition, the writer configuration is quite large.
-It is divided into 2
+Due to the data format used for the SF acquisition, the writer configuration has additional properties.
-parts:
+It is divided into 2 parts:

 - Writer related config (config used by the writer itself to write the data to disk)
-- cSAXS file format config (config used to write the file in the cSAXS format)
+- SF file format config (config used to write the file in the SF format)

 An example of a valid writer config would be:
 ```json